Pathologists' Assistant

 In Alberta, this occupation is part of 1 or more 2016 National Occupational Classification (NOC) groups.

 Alberta’s population is aging.
-Strain on the health care system is increasing.
+Strain on the health-care system is increasing.
 As a result, demand for pathologists’ assistants is expected to keep growing.
-Many positions are opening up as baby boomers retire and new positions are created.
+Many new positions open as demand increases and current staff retire.

 For information about current collective agreements in the public and not-for-profit sectors, see the Health Sciences Association of Alberta (HSAA) website.